Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Corresponding Conservative Mechanical Systems

 We assume that Eq. (\ref{eq:inth-3}) shares two common phase curves, $\gamma_1$ and $\gamma_2$, with Eq. (\ref{eq:inth-2}).
-Let a point of $\gamma_1$ at the time $t$ be $z_1$, a point of $\gamma_2$ at the time $t$ $z_2$, and $g^t$ the Hamiltonian phase flow of Eq. (\ref{eq:inth-3}).
-Suppose a domain $\Omega$ at $t$ which contains only points $z_1$ and $z_2$, and $\Omega$ is not only a subset of the phase space of the non-conservative system (\ref{eq:inth-2}) but also that of the phase space of the conservative system (\ref{eq:inth-3}).
-Hence there exists a phase flow $\hat{g}^t$ composed of $\gamma_1$ and $\gamma_2$, and $\hat{g}^t$ is the phase flow of Eq. (\ref{eq:inth-2}) restricted by $\Omega$.
-According to the following Louisville's theorem in the book of \cite{Arnold1978}: \begin{theorem} The phase flow of Hamilton's equations preserves volume: for any region $D$ in the phase space we have
+Let $z_1$ be a point of $\gamma_1$ at the time $t$, $z_2$ a point of $\gamma_2$ at the time $t$, and $g^t$ the Hamiltonian phase flow of Eq. (\ref{eq:inth-3}).
+Suppose that a domain $\Omega$ at $t$ which contains only points $z_1$ and $z_2$, is not only a subset of the phase space of the non-conservative system (\ref{eq:inth-2}) but also that of the phase space of the conservative system (\ref{eq:inth-3}).
+Hence, there exists a phase flow $\hat{g}^t$ composed of $\gamma_1$ and $\gamma_2$, that is the phase flow of Eq. (\ref{eq:inth-2}) restricted by $\Omega$.
+According to the following form of Liouville's theorem as stated in \cite{Arnold1978}: \begin{theorem} The phase flow of Hamilton's equations of motion preserves volume: for any region $D$ in the phase space we have

 where $g^t$ is the one-parameter group of transformations of phase space